Donkfather/nova-multiselect-field/README.md

 ## Usage

+### Beta: taggable.
+Use fillUsing to handle new values

 The field is used similarly to Nova's native Select field.
 The field type in the database should be text-based (ie `string`, `text` or `varchar`), selected values are stored as a JSON array.

 ```php